Cottin/learn-country-quiz/walkthrough/8-new-features-and-ab-testing.md

 With your super-fancy feature toggles you are now tasked to create a couple of new features using trunk based development and your new toggles.

 ## Background
-First lets implement the background feature.
+First let's implement the background feature.
 A feature toggle doesn't have to be a boolean value, it can be a number or a string or whatever you like really.
 So in `App.js` read your feature toggles from firebase from the profile set in localStorage under the `profile` key.
 Use the background toggle to set the background to blue, yellow, red or green based on the value set in firebase from the `/setup-advanced` page.

 Make sure to test all 4 profiles by setting them in `/setup` and going to the app and check that the background in the bottom of the app updates correctly.

-Since this new feature system is based on Firebase, also try to open up a new tab in Chrome and open the `/setup-advanced`page and change the background color on the alpha profile.
-While at the same time in another chrome app you and running the app using the alpha profile.
+Since this new feature system is based on Firebase real-time database, also try to open up a new tab in Chrome and open the `/setup-advanced`page and change the background color on the alpha profile.
+While at the same time in another chrome tab you are running the app using the alpha profile.
 The background color should update for the alpha profile without having to press refresh in the browser!
 Pretty dynamic, right :)

 ## Setup LogRocket
 We are going to do some A/B testing in this task so start by setting up LogRocket and adding it to your app and make sure it works.